NicholasWharton/Secure-Password-Manager/README.md

 The program uses SHA256 Hashes and AES CBC encryption with 128 bit keys

 Future Changes to Make:

+1. Add signatures to provide accountability to messages.

+Changes made on 1/16/24:

+1. Fixed Display Service page to deal with the invalid key input that is 16 bytes.
+Also fixed the text boxes to reset upon update.

+2. Centered the elements on the page horizontally\

+3. Added floodserver() functionality to pmclientGUI2.py

-1. Ask for confirmation password when creating an account or service (also maybe confirm key when input for creating service)
+4. Added confirmation password when creating an account or service

-2. need to add floodserver() to pmclientGUI2.py

 Changes made on 1/15/24: